There is no denying that the dynamics of camping and…

 Cell phones aren’t for making calls while onboard a bass fishing boat

-This accompanying app shows that potential of mobile tech in fishing.
+This accompanying app shows the potential of mobile tech in fishing.
 There are apps for everything these days, and plenty for fisherman.
-These apps place tools into the hands of fisherman with simple touch screen controls and fun features.
+These apps place tools into the hands of fishermen with simple touch screen controls and fun features.

 Keen fisherman should take some time to browse through the options on their operating system.
 There should be plenty compatible with either Android or iOS.
 There will also be plenty of free ones out there that are worth a quick test run.
 Even so, they won’t be quite as high tech as some of the more sophisticated ones.
 It is also worth consulting forums and other guides for what is hot in fishing apps.

 What About Some Electronic Fishing Lure?
 Is That a Step Too Far?

 There are some mixed views on electronic fishing lures.
 Some will use these alternative devices to help them attract the fish.
 Others feel that it is a step too far and takes all the sport out of the situation.
 These lures have motions and lights in them designed to attract the fish and improve the appeal of the bait.
 This may work, but it isn’t the same as using a trusted, well-crafted lure and learning about the process.
 Data tracking with rod-based devices are extreme, but they aren’t catching the fish for the fisherman.